TheWudu/mystats/README.md

 http://localhost:3000/charts/index
 ```

+# Output

-You should see something like this:
+You should see something like this, depending on your data and your filters:

 ![stats01](./doc/20220606_stats01.png)
 ![stats02](./doc/20220606_stats02.png)